queite/queite/README.md

 ### Hi there!
 I am Queite 👋
 A web developer student at Trybe.

+Driven by knowledge, I saw a world of infinite possibilities in technology.

+I found in development the perfect opportunity to practice skills and knowledge developed in other areas such as analytical skills, adaptability, creative thinking.
+And quench my thirst for learning and my curiosity.

+There is always more to learn, always a new world opening up, and it really brings excitement.

+The culture of contribution I have found in the area is exactly what I was looking for.
+People working together to improve other people's lives, to add to each other.

 - 🌱 I’m currently learning JavaScript, CSS, HTML and so on
 - 📫 you can find me on  <a href='https://www.linkedin.com/in/queitesc/'><img alt="linkedin" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" higth="13px"/></a>